goto-bus-stop/standard-action/README.md

           # optionally select a different, standard-like linter
           # linter: semistandard

-          # optionally select a different eslint formatter for the log output (default 'stylish'
+          # optionally select a different eslint formatter for the log output, default 'stylish'
           # formatter: tap

+          # limit the files to lint, default '**/*.js'
+          # files: src/*.js

           # show errors in the the github diff UI
           annotate: true